mikeywaites/kim/docs/quickstart.rst

         "is_admin": true
     }

+    {
-    name: This field is required
+        "name": This field is required
+    }

 Partial Updates